 You do not want to jeopardize and lose your job and make the situation bad or worse for yourself.
 I suggest using more constructive and legitimate options such as promptly contacting your boss or supervisor as soon as possible and reporting that an emergency and circumstances beyond your control came up that you’re going to take care of or be late to work.
 If you receive Paid Time Off or personal days that accrue, see if you will be able to have that time deducted from your “bank” and still get the time you missed paid to you in your check if that is how things work at your job.
 If not, you may be faced with your check being smaller than usual for the time you missed to help the arrested.
 If you have young children, you will need to make sure that things are squared away with a trusted and responsible childcare provider or for them to get to and from school while you help the arrested.
 Keep in mind of how the effects of keeping them with you can emotionally play out on you and them when you are helping the arrested.
 If the arrested has children and you are unable to care for them while he/she is in jail, ask them if they will be able to stay with a trusted and responsible relative or friend who can care for them.

-4. Find out the local, state, or federal police agency that arrested and the facility your family member, friend, or loved one is in when they were arrested and charges without asking for details.
+4. Find out the local, state, or federal police agency that arrested and the facility your family member, friend, or loved one is in when they were arrested and charged without asking for details.

 If you received the news from a trusted family member, friend, or loved one that someone you know has been arrested and you decide to help, then you can place a phone call to the jail and confirm your family member, friend, or loved one’s arrest.
 If it is confirmed that they have been arrested (and you angrily or otherwise feel like the charges are bogus or unjustifiable), then do not go to the police precinct or courthouse behaving disorderly or belligerently.
-The arrested may not have not been to trial where innocence or guilt has been determined by a jury or all the facts of the case have not been disclosed.
+The arrested may have not been to trial where innocence or guilt has been determined by a jury or all the facts of the case have not been disclosed.
 Plus, you may risk making the situation worse for yourself and it does not do anything to get your loved one released.

 5. Can you post bail for them?